Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 EV home charging cost per mile~$0.017

-SMUD rebate amounts subject to change — verify at smud.org.
-Enroll within 90 days of PTO on SSR.
+SMUD rebate amounts per smud.org — enroll within 90 days of PTO on SSR rate.
 See our SMUD battery rebate guide for full details.
+Use the Powerwall calculator to model your specific scenario.

-Solar + battery + EV is the only energy stack that gives California homeowners control over what they pay.
-We serve PG&E, SMUD, Pioneer Community Energy, and SCE territories across Northern and Central California.
+Solar + battery + home charging is the only stack that gives California EV owners control over what they pay per mile.
+We serve PG&E, SMUD, Pioneer Community Energy, SCE, and SDG&E territories across California.

 FAQ